KMdsy/multi-source-observability-dataset/README.md

 <b>If you use the data, implementation, or any details of the paper, please cite!</b>

-Abstract:

-In recent years there has been an increased interest in Artificial Intelligence for IT Operations (AIOps).
-This field utilizes monitoring data from IT systems, big data platforms, and machine learning to automate various operations and maintenance (O&M) tasks for distributed systems.
-The major contributions have been materialized in the form of novel algorithms.
-Typically, researchers took the challenge of exploring one specific type of observability data sources, such as application logs, metrics, and distributed traces, to create new algorithms.
-Nonetheless, due to the low signal-to-noise ratio of monitoring data, there is a consensus that only the analysis of multi-source monitoring data will enable the development of useful algorithms that have better performance.
-Unfortunately, existing datasets usually contain only a single source of data, often logs or metrics.
-This limits the possibilities for greater advances in AIOps research.
-Thus, we generated high-quality multi-source data composed of distributed traces, application logs, and metrics from a complex distributed system.
-This paper provides detailed descriptions of the experiment, statistics of the data, and identifies how such data can be analyzed to support O&M tasks such as anomaly detection, root cause analysis, and remediation.

 General Information:

 This repository contains the simple scripts for data statistics, and link to the multi-source distributed system dataset.

-The multi-source/multimodal dataset is composed of distributed traces, application logs, and metrics produced from running a complex distributed system (Openstack).
-In addition, we also provide the workload and fault scripts together with the Rally report which can serve as ground truth (all at the Zenodo link below).
+The multi-source/multimodal dataset is composed of `distributed traces`, `application logs`, and `metrics` produced from running a complex distributed system (Openstack).
+In addition, we also provide the `workload` and `fault scripts` together with the `Rally report` which can serve as ground truth (all at the Zenodo link below).
 We provide two datasets, which differ on how the workload is executed.
 The sequential_data is generated via executing workload of sequential user requests.
 The concurrent_data is generated via executing workload of concurrent user requests.

 Important: The logs and the metrics are synchronized with respect time and they are both recorded on CEST (central european standard time).
 The traces are on UTC (Coordinated Universal Time -2 hours).
 They should be synchronized if the user develops multimodal methods.
 Please read the IMPORTANT_experiment_start_end.txt file before working with the data.